TheCatOfHs/sccop/README.md

 ```

 There are two examples of customized datasets in the repository: `data/sample-regression` for regression and `data/sample-classification` for classification.

-**For advanced PyTorch users**

-The above method of creating a customized dataset uses the `CIFData` class in `cgcnn.data`.
-If you want a more flexible way to input crystal structures, PyTorch has a great [Tutorial](http://pytorch.org/tutorials/beginner/data_loading_tutorial.html#sphx-glr-beginner-data-loading-tutorial-py) for writing your own dataset class.

 ### Submit SCCOP Job